anapervan/Sawyers-Travels/README.md

 Next, a [maze](https://github.com/anapervan/Sawyers-Travels/blob/master/CAD/stl/Maze%201.stl) was designed, cut, and painted blue.
 The maze base was painted black, so that the camera could clearly differentiate between the walls and the background.
 Once the maze was mounted, a white ball was placed in the starting position and a green sticker was placed at the desired ending position.

 #### Computer Vision
-Sawyer's head camera is oriented at an angle that would not work for this project, so a separate tripod and a 720p webcam were used to record the maze and ball.
+Sawyer's head camera's resolution would not work for this project, so a separate tripod and a 720p webcam were used to record the maze and ball.
 A node identified the blue outline of the maze by transforming the corners that it detected onto a 30cm square (the dimensions of the maze were known ahead of time).
 So no matter the orientation of the maze, a top-down view could always be extrapolated.
 Next, the position of the rest of the blue walls in the maze were identified, as well as the position of the white ball and the green "final position" sticker.
 This information was all passed along to the Path Planning node.

 #### Path Planning
 A grid-based planning algorithm was used to solve the maze.
 The maze was divided into a 7x7 grid, so that the sampling process moved very quickly.
 A global plan, from the initial ball location to the desired final location at the green sticker, was constructed and then a local plan, from the current position to the next grid point, was sent to the Robot Control node.
 The local path was updated with new ball position information at approximately 20Hz.